diegofcornejo/genesys-card-generator/README.md

 - `-l, --limit`: For testing, limits the number of cards processed from `cards.json` (default: all).
 - `-hq, --high-quality`: Generate high quality images (original size) instead of optimized thumbnails.
 - `-g, --generate`: What to generate: `all`, `cards`, `alias` (default: `all`).
+- `--code`: Generate only a specific card code from `cards.json` (repeatable or comma-separated).
+When generating aliases, only aliases for these **original** codes are processed.

 ## JSON File Format